Piano Sonata No. 1 (Scriabin): Structure and content

 The first movement, "Allegro con fuoco", starts with a very dark and passionate opening theme.
 This grows into a slightly more optimistic climax, but descends again into a forlorn close to the theme.
 It continues with a melancholy second theme in A-flat major which builds up to the very majestic ending of the 1st movement's exposition.
 There is a turbulent development section, followed by a recapitulation of the two main themes, in slightly varied form and with the modulations altered to bring the second theme back in F major.
 The movement ends very quietly, vacillating uncertainly between F minor and major, before settling for F major in the last sustained chord.

-The second movement, in C minor, is a very sad "Adagio" in ternary form, ending quietly in C major.
+The second movement, in C minor, is a melancholic, emotionally charged "Adagio" in ternary form, ending quietly in C major.

 The third movement, "Presto", in F minor again, is in a rather condensed and compact Rondo form.
 The movement is harsh and agitated, relieved briefly only by the more tender middle theme in A-flat major, and angrily hammers into an unresolved end, which is resolved in the final slow movement, the "Funèbre", again in F minor, and similar in mood to the funeral march of Chopin's second piano sonata.
 The gloom is unrelieved right up to the bleak ending in F minor.

 The sonata was published by the prestigious publishing house owned by M.P.
 Belaieff in 1895 initially as a Sonatina, only later as a sonata.